-While the population is projected to increase by almost 460 people the next 20+ years the rate of growth will average four (4%) percent each ten-year period.
-This will allow time to assimilate new residents with minimum change to the "small-town country charm" which provide the character and appeal desired by residents.
+While population is expected to increase by almost 800 people this will occur gradually over the next 20-some years.
+This will allow time to assimilate new residents with minimum change to the "small-town country charm" character and appeal desired by residents.